bo-yang/bo-yang.github.io/_posts/2017-03-24-my-first-taste-of-stock-analysis.md

 Just like many people, I also own a very limited number of stocks.
 Although I tried my best to massage my portfolio(based on my guess, feeling and luck) last year, its year-end return was only about 3.5%.
 Compared to the S&P500's 12% return, the poor performance shocked me.
 So I decided to study some formal computational stock analysis techniques.
 This post is the summary of what I learnt and developed.
 For the complete code, please refer to [`stock_analysis` in my Github](https://github.com/bo-yang/stock_analysis).

-*[Note]: All of the methods/strategies mentioned in this post are collected from Internet or books, so there's no guarantee for the correctness and validness.*
+*All of the methods/strategies mentioned in this post are collected from Internet or books, so there's no guarantee for the correctness and validness.*

 ### Data Preparation